DawidPerkowskiGit/ExchangeCurrencyApp_DP/README.md

 * [Other projects based on this application](#other-projects-based-on-this-application)
 * [Todo](#todo)
 ## General info
-Project of exchange rates web service.
-Provides REST API endpoint which returns chosen exchange rates.
-Every push to this repository triggers Render's build and deploy process which uses Docker containers to deploy final applciation.
+Project of exchange rates web service. •	Provides REST API endpoints which on response return chosen exchange rates in JSON format.
+Every push to the repository triggers Render's CI/CD process.
+Uses Docker containers to deploy final application.

 ## Technologies

-Java 17, Spring 3.1.0, PostgreSQL 15, Maven, Docker, GitHub, JUnit, Render.
+Java 17, Spring 3.1.0, Spring Boot, PostgreSQL 15, Maven, Docker, GitHub, JUnit, Render, Jackson.

 ## More detailed information about application

-The application uses PostgreSQL to store data of over 30 different currency types and their exchange rates, first entry is from 1999-01-04.
+The application and its database PostgreSQL is hosted on Render.com.
+Database stores over 30 different currency types and their exchange rates, first entry is from 1999-01-04.
 Every four hours application performs automatic REST API request to exchangeratesapi.io in search of new exchange rates.
 If received exchanges are new, the data is inserted to the database.

+All sensitive data like database connection credentials are stored in local machine's environment variables for development and Render's web service secrets for deployment.

 URL of the application: https://exchangecurrencyapp-dp-render.onrender.com